After Council’s Feb. 7 meeting, everyone may have thought Councilwoman Victoria Fay was out for good.

 A temporary court ruling on Tuesday sided with Fay.

 At last night’s meeting, Fay abstained from voting on official business because, she said, she did not have enough time to review the meeting’s agenda.
-She also recused herself from an executive session to discuss the litigation she has brought against the township.

 “They are what motivate me everyday,” she said.
 “I will continue to fight for every resident (of Medford) whether or not Council likes it, or me, or not.”